History of Simon Farm

-Simon Farm’s legacy stretches back to the 1850s, when John Roger Simon’s ancestor, Jean Baptiste Narjoz, first stepped foot on the property.
+Simon Farm’s legacy stretches back to the mid-19th century, when John Roger Simon’s ancestor, Jean Baptiste Narjoz, first stepped foot on the property.
 In 1864, Jean Baptiste built a modest farmhouse on the land, the same house in which John was born in 1936.

 John’s father was the fourth generation in his family to watch over the fields and forests on Pond Creek.
 His mother, Clara Walsh, was from nearby Otway, Ohio, where her father, John Walsh, worked as a lumberman and operated a railroad tie mill.
 John Walsh was an accomplished fiddle player and sparked in his grandson a lifelong passion for traditional music.